-If you have recently been the victim of an accident which has resulted in a serious injury, you need professional legal help to pursue a compensation claim.
+If you have recently been the victim of an accident that has resulted in a serious injury, you need professional legal help to pursue serious injury claims.
 We are on hand to offer just this type of service.
 You can use the contact form on this website, the live chat function or call us on 0800 073 8804.

-The sooner you contact us, the sooner we can discuss your legal needs with you, and begin the process of claiming the compensation you are entitled to for your serious injury.
+The sooner you contact us, the sooner we can discuss your legal needs with you, and begin the process of claiming the compensation you deserve for your serious injury.

 Here are some further resources that could help you make serious injury claims:

 - Claim compensation for injury or financial loss

 - Compensation after an accident or injury

 - Severe head injury – NHS Choices